 Every day, YouTube users watch over a billion (yes, with a B) hours of YouTube videos and yet only 9% of small businesses have bothered to start their own channels.
 As YouTube usage continues to soar, the opportunity is getting bigger for businesses ready to jump in.

-In this post, we’ll share how to set up a fully optimized YouTube channel for your business and how you can create compelling video content to engage current customers and attract new ones, too.
-A basic YouTube marketing strategy will help you build your brand’s identity, showcase your products, and connect with your audience in fresh and exciting ways.
+In this guide, we'll share how to start a YouTube channel for your business and how you can create compelling videos to engage current customers and attract new ones, too.
+We'll also cover the most effective strategies for building a successful YouTube channel.

-Learning how to start a YouTube channel for beginners isn’t as hard as it seems.
-Use this 12-step guide to create your channel today and start growing your business:
+Starting a YouTube page isn't as hard as it seems.
+You don't need expensive video equipment or years of experience making YouTube videos.
+Use this 12-step guide to create your channel today and start growing your business.

 - Design your Channel Art